open/close all folders

 - In Eyeshield 21, Panther becomes convinced (thanks to his friend Watt, a self-proclaimed but usually-mistaken expert on Japanese culture) that dogeza involves dangling from one foot with your arms and legs outstretched.
 When he gets to Japan, Sena has to show him how it's really done.
 Later, Panther tries to use dogeza to convince Apollo to let him play for the NASA Aliens, but Apollo doesn't relent until the rest of the team does dogeza as well.
 In a later episode, the American character Big Bear is shown doing the same posture as Panther initially thought a dogeza was.

-- This may be a Shout-Out to a famous scene in Captain Tsubasa, where the arrogant Hyuga goes into the pose of supplication in front of his ultra strict Toho coach, begging him to let him play in the finals.
+- The Eyeshield 21 case may be a Shout-Out to a famous scene in Captain Tsubasa, where the arrogant Hyuga goes into the pose of supplication in front of his ultra strict Toho coach, begging him to let him play in the finals after having disobeyed his orders and being benched as a result.
 When the coach refuses, the whole team imitates Hyuga to support him.
 After a last test to see Hyuga's ability and how serious he is, the coach allows Hyuga to come back.

 - In Get Backers, Shido does this to Ban, who has always been a bitter rival, to convince him to help save the kidnapped Madoka; Ban initially brusquely refuses, and other characters are astonished ("Don't you know how hard that must have been for him?").

-- In The Prince of Tennis anime, after having a nasty fight with Tezuka over his place in the Senbatsu that even included Tezuka losing his temper and slapping him in public, Ryoma has to go into the pose of supplication to apologize and beg Tezuka to let him get in the Senbatsu team.
+- After having a nasty fight with Tezuka over his place in the Senbatsu that even included Tezuka losing his temper and slapping him in public, Ryoma has to go into the pose of supplication to apologize and beg Tezuka to let him get in the Senbatsu team.

 - In YuYu Hakusho, Yusuke does this after his fight with Toguro during the Dark Tournament arc when he believes that his friend Kuwabara has been killed.